kkhadka7/ECE656_Project_F20/README.md

       vi. genres_df.csv
       vii. keywords_df.csv
 2. data_preparation_break_csv.ipynb:
-    This python scripts converts original Kaggle Movie Dataset from JSON (from inside csv) to all csv format.
+    This python scripts converts original Kaggle Movie Dataset from JSON (contained in a .csv file) to all .csv format.
 3. load_database.sql
     This file contains all necessary queries to initialize the main database.
 It creates eight different tables and loads data from MovieDataset to the            database.
 4. client.py
-    This is the main cli-based client program.
+    This is the main CLI-based client program.
 Main functions are:
         i.
 For initialization, user can choose to create new datbase.
 It uses queries in load_database.sql file to load data from 7 csv files in MovieDataset
             Folder, which should be inside same folder, to the database.